 “Fine.
 So just the kids. “

 Jacko nodded and placed the cup on the table.
-He waited a moment to see if Roman was going to say anything more before he stood.
+He seemed like he was waiting a moment to see if there was going to be anything more said before he stood but all Roman could think about was the photograph in front of him and how everything was going to change now.

-“I’ll call.”
-Roman said quietly when Jacko was near the door.
+“I’ll call,” Roman said quietly when Jacko was near the door knowing he needed to say something and watched as Jacko nodded again.

 “Sure thing Hardcore.”